3Edges/LdapGraphLoader/README.md

 Currently at *version 1* (December 2015), the Graph Analyzer has the following features:

 * Uses the [UnboundID SDK](https://www.ldap.com/unboundid-ldap-sdk-for-java) to perform _paginated_ LDAP Searches on any LDAP Directory source.
+* Uses the UnboundID LDAP connection pool.
-* Uses LDAP attribute to Neo4J Property mappings to filter and transform LDAP Attributes
+* Uses LDAP attribute to Neo4J Property mappings to filter and transform LDAP Attributes.
 * Uses the Neo4J REST APIs for all Graph I/O operations.
 The assumption is that the Neo4J server could be anywhere (including the cloud), and thus not embedded.
-* All Processing is done in memory with I/O operations kept to a minimum
+* All Processing is done in memory with I/O operations kept to a minimum.
 * Supports USERS and GROUP hierarchies.
+* Uses Java Logging to log its operation.

 ### Requirements
 The utility is built as a *Gradle* project using the *Groovy* language.
 It therefore requires: